1. Getting Started

 - Select the initial Status (Draft or Published).

-- Enter Tags (Optional, for Docs/Changelogs/KB): Comma-separated keywords.
+- Enter Tags (Optional, not for Roadmap): Comma-separated keywords.
+Used for filtering and display.

 - URL (Optional ID): By default, a random ID is generated.
-You can optionally provide a specific 15-character ID here before creating the entry.
-Use with caution, must be unique.
+You can optionally provide a specific 15-character alphanumeric ID here before creating the entry.
+Use with caution, must be unique across all entries.
 The prefix shows the base public URL.
+Check availability using the button.

 - Custom Headers/Footers (Optional, for Docs/Changelogs): Select pre-defined headers or footers to apply to this specific entry's public view page.